isaac-weisberg/Insecurity/README.md

 # Installation

 Currently, only CocoaPods is supported.
-The minimum required iOS version is iOS 12, but it probably could run on iOS 8.
-This framework doesn't depend on anything.
+Minimum iOS version: 12.0
+Minimum Xcode version: 12.0
+This framework has no dependencies.

 ```ruby
 pod 'Insecurity'